- How do I apply to WSU?

 Clinical Laboratory Science April 1 Forensic Investigation June 1 Mortuary Science July 15 Nurse Anesthesia July 1 Occupational Therapy February 1 Pathologists' Assistant May 1 PharmD November 1 Physical Therapy October 15 Physician Assistant Studies September 1 Radiation Therapy Technology April 1 Radiologic Technology November 30

-- How long are the programs, and what is the average admitted class size?
+- How long are the programs, how many students apply, and what is the average admitted class size?

 - Can I meet with an advisor?